AsaphHall/tfsco/docs/tfsco_10_min.md

 ### Setting Datums

-*Setting Datums* are *datums*, that specify the setting of a given machine. (e.g. turning the temperature knob that controls the hotplate to 180°C)
+*Setting Datums* are *datums*, that specify the setting of a given machine. (e.g. turning the temperature knob that controls the temperature of a hotplate to 180°C)

 ## IRI (International Ressource Identifier) & PURL (Persistent Uniform Ressource Locator)
 The TFSCO's PURL [https://purl.archive.org/tfsco](https://purl.archive.org/tfsco) is a permanent link, that leads to the repository in which the TFSCO is currently stored.<br>
-Every Class and Relation within the TFSCO has an unique identifier.
+Every Class and Relation within the TFSCO has an unique IRI (International Ressource Identifier).
 These identifiers can be used to annotate datasets and simplify cross-dataset and -database exchange.  <br> For Classes, that have been created as part of the TFSCO, the IRI (e.g. for Blade Coating) looks like this: *https://purl.archive.org/tfsco/TFSCO_00002060*. <br>
 It consists of the PURL *https://purl.archive.org/tfsco* and a *TFSCO_* followed by a unique 8-digit number that identifies the entity within the TFSCO.

 ## Example of Usage